Please note: This page is under construction and will be revised in the coming weeks as I prepare for my move to UConn!

 Our research group will be developing and applying mobile and high-throughput methods to measure gases and other biogeochemical tracers.

 Traditional methods of gas analysis involve collecting samples in the field, preserving them, and transporting them back to the laboratory for analysis.
-In recent years, the availability of field-deployable sensors and instruments has rapidly increased.
-However, modifications and method development are often required to adapt these instruments for dissolved gas measurements and to characterize and improve their accuracy and precision.
+In recent years, the availability of field-deployable gas sensors and instruments has rapidly increased.
+However, method development is often required to adapt these instruments for oceanic dissolved gas measurements and to characterize and improve their accuracy and precision.

-All group members will thus have the opportunity to work with new technology, build skills in method testing, data analysis, and quality control.
-They will collect unique datasets to enhance scientific understanding of biogeochemical cycles.
+All group members will thus have the opportunity to work with new technology and build skills in method testing, software development, data analysis, and quality control.
+They will collect unique datasets to enhance our scientific understanding of the biogeochemical cycles of oxygen, carbon, and nitrogen.